 Applications

 Licence applications are made via the GOV.UK website.
-Please make sure you read the application guidance before completing your application.
+When you apply you will need to submit the following:

 Apply for a HMO licence